patpaev/itunes-album-palette/README.md

 * Ensuring there's enough contrast between the background colour and the text color
 * Reduce the amount of browns that the algorithm returns
 * Return a secordary color
-* Don't let it return negative RGB values...
+* Don't let it return negative RGB values
 * Allow uploads
 * Clear the cache of palette files
 * Refactoring the code, because I wrote it a couple of years ago and it's messy.

 ## Disclaimer

 Creative Commons License, no affiliations with Apple or iTunes.
-Feel free to use / modify / add / change * contribute :)
+Feel free to use / modify / add / contribute :)